morleythomas/milcon_data_scrub/README.md

 ## Introduction

-This repo is designed to extract contract information from the files in `./data/raw_data` and collate them them into a dataset for project performance analysis.
+This repo is desgined to produce a dataset from the raw files in `data/raw_data`

+This dataset contains all information from each contract over the DoD reports condensed into a single row per contract.

+There are 1188 contracts in total.

 The raw files are taken from the US department of defence public website.
-The output dataset can be found at `./data/datasets/dataset-for-overrun-analysis.csv`.
-This dataset contains all information from each contract over the DoD reports condensed into a single row per contract.

 ## Contents of readme

-- Directory guide: Guide to the layout of files in the repo

 - Dataset: This contains descriptions and visualisations of the final dataset

-- Methodology: TODO

-- Notebooks: Descriptions of files in `./notebooks` directory
+- Methodology: Sets out issues encountered within the data and what solutions were decided on

-- Datasets: Descriptions of files in `./data/datasets` directory
+- Directory: Guide to the layout of files in the repo

-## Directory guide

-TODO

 ## Dataset